kannans89/graphql-learning/10.Query/query.md

 ### Step1 : Edit schema file

- Add a sayHello field which takes a string parameter and returns a string.
+ Add a sayHello field which takes a string parameter and returns a string.The name values will be dynamic in client application.

  ```javascript